Biden VP Pick Odds: Harris Still On Top But Rice Edges Closer

 Demings, the former Orlando, Florida, police chief who is in her second term in Congress, was selected by House Speaker Nancy Pelosi to be an impeachment manager.

 Several factors could be playing into Demings’ rise in the odds.
-There has been an increasing call from within the party to pick an African-American woman, especially after Biden’s gaffe last month when he told an interviewer, “If you have a problem figuring out whether you're for me or Trump, then you ain't black.”
+There has been an increasing call from within the party to pick an African-American woman, especially after Biden’s gaffe this spring when he told an interviewer, “If you have a problem figuring out whether you're for me or Trump, then you ain't black.”
 Biden said he was sorry about the comment.

 There is also an electoral argument to be made.
 Even though VP nominees don’t move the needle much, a small shift in Florida could make a huge impact, and Demings is extremely popular in her district and along the pivotal I-4 corridor.
 She has law enforcement chops, which is appealing to more moderate voters, but also was extremely strong as an impeachment manager.